ColourID/HaxeLive/README.md

 **Note** If using the hxWidgets backend, please use the repository found [here](https://github.com/ianharrigan/hxWidgets).

+## Need Assistance?
+You can submit a post on the official [Colour ID forums](http://forums.colour-id.co.uk/) for technical assistance setting up or acquiring help on HaxeLive or anything related to it.

 ## To Install
 You can install in one of two ways: